World Cup Bracket 2018: Predictions, Odds and Picks Entering Saturday Play

 France v Argentina for me tomorrow in Kazan.
 Interesting to see what team Messi ...er, sorry Sampaoli, picks .

-Things are about as bad as the two-time winners could have hoped for—only had they failed to advance could it be worse—and ESPN Stats & Info noted another advantage running in favour of the French:
+Things are bad for the two-time winners—although it would have been worse if they failed to advance—and ESPN Stats & Info noted another advantage running in favour of the French:

 ESPN Stats & Info @ESPNStatsInfo